A long bag to carry a beach umbrella or a yoga mat DIY

 If you are not using a tie-string, do not unpick anything and stitch right through it all.
 If you are going to use the tie-string, do not sew over the waist-band:

-As you are getting to the middle of the leg – try your best to finish the stitch into a no seam alowance end, keeping a straight line all the way.
+Start from top of the bag.
+As you are getting to the middle of the leg, where the raw edge finishes – try your best to finish the stitch into a zero seam allowance, keeping a straight line all the way.
 It helps to draw a line first with a very long ruler.

-If you are not making the tie-string, you are done with the side and all what’s left is to stitch the other end of the strap and the bottom of the bag.
-If the string is to be here, fold inwards the raw ends of the waist band, like on the picture below, and stitch it up with only horizontal lines to secure.
+If you are not making the tie-string, you are done with the side (you have stitched it all up including the waist band) and all what’s left is to stitch the other end of the strap and the bottom of the bag.
+If the string is to be here, fold inwards the raw ends of the waist band, like on the picture below.
+Then stitch it up with only horizontal lines to secure.
 I stitched the top line in two separate sets of stitching to have it loose at the top, I think if I sew it up completely, it will eventually break.

 The other end of the strap

-Depending on your choice, secure the other end of the strap (or strap loops) onto the top of the bag.
+Depending on your choice, secure the other end of the strap (or strap loops) somewhere at the top of the bag.

 If you want the strap adjustable, you will need some additional hardware.
 This is how to make it adjustable.
 Stitch one end of the strap onto the middle bar of a slider and then feed the other end of the strap through the d-ring and then through the slider and secure it at the other end.

-There are different options how you can finish off the bottom of this carry bag.
+There are different options how you can finish off the bottom of this DIY carry bag.
 Stitch it up on the inside as usual or on the outside to keep the original hem showing.
-I stitched mine on the outer and then tied it up with an elastic band just because the unbrella end sits in visually better like this in my eyes 🙂
+I stitched mine on the outer and then tied it up with an elastic band just because the umbrella end sits in better like this in my eyes 🙂

 All finished and now it’s time to go for a rest at the beach 🙂